wetryingtodorock/getblock-docs/en/rpc-service/rsk/ws/rsk_eth_compileLLL.md

 ---
-title: rsk:eth_compileLLL \[Websocket\] {disallowed}
+title: eth_compileLLL  {disallowed} - Rootstock
-description: For security reasons, we’ve decided not to include compilers in node.
+description: Example code for the eth_compileLLL  {disallowed} ws method. Сomplete guide on how to use eth_compileLLL  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters